kevbaker/pouchdb_todo_example/README.md

 ## Overkill

 Sorry for the overkill README.
-Kind of a bit much for this project ;)
+Kind of a bit much for this little project ;)